AlanViraj-Kingston/Image-Management-System/client/README.md

-# Medical Image Management System - Client
+# HealthBridge - Client

-A modern React-based frontend application for the Medical Image Management System, designed for hospitals to manage medical images, patient records, and workflows.
+A modern React-based frontend application for HealthBridge, designed for hospitals to manage medical images, patient records, and workflows.

 ## Features